 Benazir Bhutto, a former prime minister and opposition leader, said on Tuesday that it would be a “good sign” if Musharraf left his army post, but that her party needed a few more days to decide whether to contest parliamentary election planned for early next year.

-However, the court decision is unlikely to prevent further criticism of the situation in Pakistan as it was made by a supreme court that Musharraf purged of dissenting judges.
+However, the court decision is unlikely to prevent further criticism of the situation in Pakistan as it will be made by a supreme court that Musharraf purged of dissenting judges.

 Police have stopped Wajihuddin Ahmed, who ran against Musharraf in the election, from visiting Iftikhar Chaudhry, the former chief justice, and other sacked judges under house arrest.